 - Apply the foundations of the education profession, content basis for curricula, and characteristics of diverse learners.

 - Demonstrate knowledge of the philosophical, historical, sociological, legal, and psychological foundations of education.

-- Conduct themselves as professional educators in planning and implementing integrated curricular using developmentally appropriate and culturally responsive instructional strategies, materials and technology.
+- Conduct themselves as professional educators in planning and implementing integrated curricula by using developmentally appropriate and culturally responsive instructional strategies, materials, and technology.

 - Be reflective, collaborative, and responsive decision-makers, facilitators, and change agents within the classroom, school, community, and global environment.